Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 Depending on the type of fracture present, the above-knee cast may be converted to a below-knee patellar-bearing plaster or to a functional cast brace between the fourth and eighth week.

-Fractures close to knee joint or with intact fibula should be left in left in an above-knee plaster only.
+Fractures close to the knee joint or with intact fibula should be left in left in an above-knee plaster only.

 The patient must be carefully monitored throughout the treatment phase.